pbklink/motif-core/etc/motif-core.api.md

 import { Rectangle } from '@xilytix/revgrid';
 import { removeFromArray } from '@xilytix/sysutils';
 import { Result } from '@xilytix/sysutils';
-import { RevAllowedFieldsGridLayoutDefinition } from '@xilytix/rev-data-source';
 import { RevAllowedSourcedField } from '@xilytix/rev-data-source';
+import { RevAllowedSourcedFieldsColumnLayoutDefinition } from '@xilytix/rev-data-source';
+import { RevColumnLayout } from '@xilytix/rev-data-source';
+import { RevColumnLayoutDefinition } from '@xilytix/rev-data-source';
+import { RevColumnLayoutOrReference } from '@xilytix/rev-data-source';
+import { RevColumnLayoutOrReferenceDefinition } from '@xilytix/rev-data-source';
 import { RevDataSource } from '@xilytix/rev-data-source';
 import { RevDataSourceDefinition } from '@xilytix/rev-data-source';
 import { RevDataSourceOrReference } from '@xilytix/rev-data-source';
 import { RevDataSourceOrReferenceDefinition } from '@xilytix/rev-data-source';
-import { RevFavouriteReferenceableGridLayoutDefinition } from '@xilytix/rev-data-source';
+import { RevFavouriteReferenceableColumnLayoutDefinition } from '@xilytix/rev-data-source';
 import { Revgrid } from '@xilytix/revgrid';
-import { RevGridLayout } from '@xilytix/rev-data-source';
-import { RevGridLayoutDefinition } from '@xilytix/rev-data-source';
-import { RevGridLayoutOrReference } from '@xilytix/rev-data-source';
-import { RevGridLayoutOrReferenceDefinition } from '@xilytix/rev-data-source';
 import { RevListChangedTypeId } from '@xilytix/revgrid';
 import { RevRecordDataServer } from '@xilytix/rev-data-source';
 import { RevRecordField } from '@xilytix/rev-data-source';